zhanghai/MaterialProgressBar/README.md

 - `Widget.MaterialProgressBar.ProgressBar`
 - And more size and no-padding variants in [styles.xml](library/src/main/res/values/styles.xml)

-For example, defining a indeterminate horizontal `ProgressBar`.
+For example, to define a indeterminate horizontal `ProgressBar`.

 ```xml
 <ProgressBar